Carlow railway station

 Carlow railway station serves the town of Carlow in County Carlow.
 It is a station on the Dublin to Waterford intercity route.
 The station has two platforms.
 The far-side platform is only used when two trains are in the station at once, as it is not accessible other than by footbridge.
 The station has a café.

 History

 The station opened on 4 August 1846 and was closed for goods traffic on 9 June 1976.

+Services

+The current Monday to Friday service pattern is: